soniaboender/website-soniaboender/content/home/experience.md

   date_end = ""
   description = """
   Department of Infectious Disease Epidemiology, Surveillance Unit.

+Main projects:
-Syndromic surveillance using emergency department data [ESEG](https://www.rki.de/EN/Content/infections/epidemiology/ESEG/ESEG_node.html) & routine health data in real-time [SUMO](https://www.rki.de/EN/Content/Institute/DepartmentsUnits/InfDiseaseEpidem/Div32/sumo/sumo.html?nn=2387590).
+- Establishing a syndromic surveillance system using routine emergency department data
+- Investigating the impact of the COVID-19 pandemic and associated non-pharmaceutical interventions on other notifiable infectious diseases

-COVID-19 pandemic response in Germany
+- Supporting the COVID-19 outbreak response
 """

 [[experience]]